 With it’s natural sweetness, eaten straight off the cob or tossed into a fresh salad, corn is most commonly thought of as a vegetable.
 But it’s also a grain and a member of the grass family.
 Both sides of my family grew corn.
 My Mom’s family raised it for produce and often sold it by bushel baskets to people passing by their farm.
 My Dad’s family grew fields of corn with the primary purpose of feeding cattle.
 Through the years I’ve picked and shucked many an ear!
 At some point during the growing season Dad would bring a large load from the fields into town and my parents would have a corn roast.
 Dad would dig a shallow pit, spread the corn still in the husks over hot coals and roast the ears until tender and full of flavor.

 To roast corn you want ears fully encased in their husk.
-Many markets trim the husks off the corn for more “showy” packaging on the shelves – so just ask the produce manager if you don’t see it.
+Many markets trim the husks off the corn for more “showy” packaging on the shelves – so just ask the produce manager if you don’t see it still in the husk.
 Look for husks that are fresh and green with silk that is still golden in color close to the ear of corn.
-The end of the silk will be dark which is fine.
-And you want ears of corn that feel plump.
+The end of the silk will be might be dark, which is fine.
+And you want ears of corn that feel plump and full.

 In this recipe I roasted six ears of corn, which will yield you about four cups of kernels – perfect for our corn bisque, corn chowder, or our Pasta with Roasted Corn Sauce.
 But roast as few as one or as many ears as you’d like!